Experience

 May 2017 – Aug 2017 · Palo Alto, CA

-• Evaluated electrode additive stability in lithium-ion batteries by analyzing dissolution under typical electric vehicle usage conditions to identify key degradation mechanisms and improve battery lifetime.
+• Evaluated electrode additive stability in lithium-ion batteries by analyzing dissolution under electric vehicle usage conditions, identifying key degradation mechanisms to improve battery lifetime.

-• Initiated a comprehensive training program on plasma spectroscopy techniques and trained 3 colleagues, enabling the team to study trace lithium content in cycled battery components.
+• Established a training program on plasma spectroscopy for 3 colleagues to measure trace lithium content in cycled battery components.

 Research Assistant — Lawrence Berkeley National Laboratory, Nitash Balsara Group